mahaahaadi/mahaahaadi/README.md

 - 👋 Hi, I’m Mahantesh.N.Hadimani.
-- 👀 Currently I am working for Merahkee Tech Solutions.
+- 👀 Currently I am working for Quantiphi.
-- 🌱 There I am working on ReactNative.
+- 🌱 There I am working on Angular.

 <!---
 mahaahaadi/mahaahaadi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.